19 Nov 21 – Norman in Town

 Simple.

-Just got time to tell you about the time Lizzi turned invisible.
 Me Mam was walking along with Lizzi on the lead and I looked round and this is what I saw:

 Incredible isn’t it.
 Completely invisible.